 The code sets out the standards of governance, management, financial control and reporting with which non-government development organisations must comply to maintain membership of ACFID.
 These organisations are required to become a signatory to and demonstrate compliance with the code before they are eligible to obtain accreditation with the Australian Agency for International Development (AusAID), the Australian Government’s overseas aid program.
 Compliance is met by submitting an annual report for assessment against established criteria and completing a self-assessment process designed by ACFID.

-More information about the Code is available from www.acfid.asn.au/code-of-conduct or by contacting ACFID on firstname.lastname@example.org or 02 6285 1816.
-Complaints relating to alleged breaches of the Code of Conduct by any signatory agency can be made by any member of the public to the ACFID Code of Conduct Committee (www.acfid.asn.au/code-of-conduct/complaints-and-compliance-monitoring/complaints-and-compliance-monitoring).
+More information about the Code is available by emailing ACFID or by phone: (02) 6285 1816.
+Complaints relating to alleged breaches of the Code of Conduct by any signatory agency can be made by any member of the public to the ACFID Code of Conduct Committee.

 The Australian Agency for International Development (AusAID) accreditation